yehorcallmedai-maker/yehorcallmedai-maker/README.md

 ## How I Think About Code

-Every import is an edge.
-Every function call is a relationship.
-Refactoring is graph mutation — not diff application.
-The agents I build operate on this model: they reason about structure, not bytes.
+Every import is an edge, and every function call is a relationship.
+Refactoring isn't just applying diffs—it's mutating a graph.

+That’s the whole premise behind the agents I build.
+They reason about underlying structure instead of endlessly reshuffling blind bytes, which is frankly more than I can say for most human stand-ups I’ve sat through.

-The practical consequence: agents that understand why two nodes are connected can make changes that are provably safe, not just syntactically valid.
+The practical payoff is simple: when an agent actually grasps why two nodes are connected, its changes become provably safe, not just syntactically valid.

 ## Connect